-These consolidated financial statements include the financial statements of the subsidary company London Works Agency Limited and ELBA Works Limited.
-London Works Agency Limited (Company No. 08525614) and ELBA Works Limited (Company No. 08559404) are private companies limited by guarantee and are both registered in England & Wales and wholly owned by ELBA Charity.
+These consolidated financial statements include the financial statements of the subsidary companies London Works Agency Limited and East London Business Alliance Works Limited.
+London Works Agency Limited (Company No. 08525614) and East London Business Alliance Works Limited (Company No. 08559404) are private companies limited by guarantee and are both registered in England & Wales and wholly owned by ELBA Charity.